TOOLBAR: status on opening workflows and blank frames

 ragged outlines because of anti-aliasing.

-#8 Updated by Christopher Brooks about 13 years ago
+#8 Updated by Christopher Brooks over 13 years ago

 Thanks for the intel on the background color.
 Since there is a separate

 bug open, I'm not going to address that here.
 I'll append to that bug later.

 As a short term hack, I made the slightly darker blue transparent with:

 mogrify -transparent "#BEC8D3" `ls -1 *.gif | grep -v _`